ConnorSweeneyDev/.config/readme.md

   If you can't access the store (it's known to be glitchy for some accounts) then you can find alternative installs for all dependencies on either [Chocolatey](https://chocolatey.org/install#individual) or the dependency's official website.
+- You can right click your desktop and go to "View" and then "Hide desktop icons" to have a clean desktop.

 # Terminal
 ### Dependencies